-The previous post was about how to classify functional areas as core, generic or supportive.
+The previous post was about how to classify bounded contexts as core, generic or supportive.

-Very often, when 2 areas have a relationship, one will have the upper hand.
+Very often, when 2 contexts have a relationship, one will have the upper hand.
 Having the upper hand means having more decision power than the other.
 DDD has the (abstract) concept of upstream and downstream to identify who as the upper hand.
 Upstream has the power, Downstream complies.

 💡 Upstream bounded contexts enjoy more focus, prioritization, quality and investment… at the cost of other contexts.

-Obviously, we want our core functional areas to have the upper hand.
+Obviously, we want our core bounded contexts to be upstream.

 This is the 11th post in a series about how to use Event Storming to kick start architecture on good tracks.
 It might be a good idea to start reading from the beginning.